-Florida Craft Beer: Proof Brewing Company in Tallahassee
+Florida Beer Pairings: Proof Brewing Company and Tallahassee

 By Stephen Kubiak

-In the courtyard, a melting pot of beer lovers of all ages, from 21 to 71, congregates around bocce ball courts and cornhole, well, holes.
+In the courtyard, a melting pot of beer lovers of all ages, from 21 to 71, congregates around bocce ball courts and cornhole boards.

 Craft beer doesn’t have an age barrier here.
 The canopy of lights strung above the tables and chairs makes it feel like a backyard party, the laughter and chatter the soundtrack from a neighborhood get together.
 (The talk is about FSU sports and politics, of course, because this is Tallahassee.)
 It’s a community brought together by good taste.

-Proof Brewing is making craft beer happen in Tallahassee.
-From the great brews marked with Proof’s distinctive, stark black hexagonal logo to its two Tallahassee locations, Proof founder Byron Burroughs is well on his way to exporting something locals can be proud of.
+As the largest brewery in Florida's Capital City, Proof Brewing Co. is making a name for itself around the Sunshine.
+From the great brews marked with Proof’s distinctive, stark black hexagonal logo to its ever-expanding brewing operation, Proof founder Byron Burroughs is well on his way to exporting something locals can be proud of.

 “We saw a need in this town for local craft beer,” Byron said.
 “Once we opened, it really blew up.”

 Said Angela Burroughs, Proof cofounder and Byron’s spouse: “We’ve always been passionate about craft beer and it’s something we’ve always enjoyed personally.”

 “We’d love to one day be an international brand, but we are taking care to focus on the local market right now,” Byron said.